knowledgeboard/knowledgeboard.github.io/templates/blog.md

 stay in.
 My legs are so sore!
 140 squats without belt for twos.
 Felt really good.
 Place bit crowded but it never really stopped me from doing my stuff.

+### 2024-01-16 15:55

+This day takes so long, maybe because I'm basically alone here.
+Meeting is coming up shortly.
+I've done some good work today, the DB is waiting for approval, been running around asking questions and making stuff done.
+Will finish the day with looking at c++ resources for A.

+### 2024-01-16 23:21

+OK so the meeting was really something.
+It was a safety meeting mainly because of the fiery 24/10 incident with Ita. girl (the name of whom I'm still missing).
+It looked rough for everyone because of the safety procedure changes that have to happen.
+It didn't sound that unreasonable, but I can imagine that those clever minds can think of something just on the spot (*just as I do while working*) that really has to be done in the moment and this kinda sabotages their work.

+Hopefully they get together to generate something that helps everyone and doesn't threaten ISOLDE anymore.

+Lidl shopping is goated.
+First chicken breasts today xD.
+Loved that.
+Would use some more cutlery, but I managed.